noInfoPath/noInfoPath-data/docs/data-source.md

 ```

+## destroy

+Deletes the entity supplied as data.
+If the current entity supports NoInfoPath_FileUploadCache
+then delete the associated file.  if `filters` is a bool and false, then it indicates that the
+associated file should be delete.
+If it is a bool and true the file should be preserved.

+> This method also doubles as the `clear` method when it is called with no parameters.

 Use this property when you want the data source wait for some other
 NoInfoPath component to update the `scope`.